ARM-software/abi-aa/design-documents/elf64-loadable-unit-marking-rationale.rst

 loadable-unit with optional platform features.
 It also contains some guidelines for future use of GNU properties.

-Nothing in this document is part of the specification.
+Nothing in this document is part of the ABI specification of GNU properties.
 Any contradictions between this rationale and the specification shall be resolved in favor of the specification.

 This document assumes that the reader is familiar with GNU properties as defined by (LINUX_ABI_), and the AArch64 specific properties